CCCMcluster/CCCM-IM-handbook/part1/data literacy.md

 ---
 Click *File* > *Options* to get Excel to save more regularly
 ```
-### 2. Save often, use versioning, and name files sensibly
-You don't want to work all day on an analysis to suddenly find that the fil crashed before you had a chance to save it.
-In Excel, there is an option to have your files autosave at a specified interval.

-If saving to OneDrive or Sharepoint, you will see a small downward arrow which allows youto view the file's *Version History*. to view or roll back to previous version of a document.
-Alternatively you can save multiple versions of the file following certain milestones or use a software versioning software such as Git.

-Try have you and your team use a consistent, welll understood naming convention for files.
-The format I use is as follows:  *[year][month(2digists)][date]-[initials]-[version]*.
-For example 20182307-IMtips-BMD-v1.xlsx

 ### 3. Backup your data
 What if your computer crashes or is stolen?
 What if you need to collaborate on a file?